e-commerce, architecture-patterns, event-driven-architecture, real-time-processing, apache-kafka, stream-processing

 Event sourcing stores every state change as an immutable event.
 Rather than updating a database record for an order status, the system appends events like "OrderPlaced," "PaymentConfirmed," "ItemsShipped," and "OrderDelivered."

 This pattern provides a complete audit trail and enables temporal queries: "What was the inventory state at 2 PM yesterday?"
 It also allows rebuilding derived views by replaying events, which proves valuable when introducing new features or fixing bugs.
+For detailed coverage of implementing event sourcing with Kafka, see Event Sourcing Patterns with Kafka.

 Command Query Responsibility Segregation (CQRS)